Coughs, colds and flu

 - have green vomit

-6. Viral diseases like chickenpox
+Viral conditions like chickenpox

 Conjunctivitis is a common eye condition that may affect children.
 If your child has conjunctivitis, they may have red or pink, itchy eyes that feel gritty; their eyes may water more than usual and might have a discharge which sticks to the lashes.
 Conjunctivitis that is caused by viral or bacterial infection is highly contagious.